rwaweber/CISC479/project4/dev_notes.md

 *   favoriting posts
 *   Markdown parsing to html
 *   voting on posts
-*   display all user's posts on dashboard
+*   display all users posts on dashboard
 *   follow specific users to keep track of their posts
 *   Allow comments on posts
 *   a twitter quote feature